Where to stay in Brisbane? Discover the best areas to stay in Brisbane, including a cost of travel analysis of the capital of Queensland.

 For some nightlife action, you cannot miss Riverfire.
 With fireworks lighting up the sky, September is the month to be in Brisbane.
 Otherwise, if you are seeking some true community spirit, visit a bar on Origin night in June/July to see the community band together.
 Don’t forget to wear maroon!

-Traveling further in Australia after your stay in Brisbane?
+Traveling further in Australia after?
 Check our guide on where to stay in Melbourne.